threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`set_joint_force`**

 Set the force of a joint of a Sticky Mitten Avatar.

+- <font style="color:orange">**Deprecated**: This command has been deprecated.
+In the next major TDW update (1.x.0), this command will be removed.</font>

 ```python
 {"$type": "set_joint_force", "force": 0.125, "joint": "shoulder_left", "axis": "pitch"}